mrspeaker/Omega500/README.md

 ### Font plotting

-Rather than using borin' old ctx text you can use a bitmap font.
+Rather than using borin' old ctx fillText you can use a bitmap font.

     font: new Ω.Font("myfont.png", 16, 16)